Mega Man Legends: Development

 A fan campaign meant to persuade Capcom to continue development on Mega Man Legends 3 started shortly after its cancellation.
 100,000 Strong for Bringing Back Mega Man Legends 3, also known as Get Me Off the Moon, includes sending as many physical letters and e-mails as well as giving as many phone calls to Capcom's headquarters as possible, in addition to posting messages on the branch's Facebook and Twitter accounts, requesting for a release of the game.
 The group also advocates using Tanomi.com, a Japanese site that allows people to request a product.
 100,000 Strong for Bringing Back Mega Man Legends 3 has been covered by Digital Trends, Destructoid, GamePro, and Eurogamer.
 In addition, Mega Man Legends 3 Project's programming director Yoshiyuki Fujikawa has responded favorably to the campaign and "encourages fans to fight for the game to be released."
 Capcom themselves has taken notice of the project and the Facebook page and have confirmed that "they were aware of the Facebook group but they would not be changing their plans", stating, "While Capcom has a built a strong relationship with its community and values their feedback, Mega Man Legends 3 development has officially ceased without plans to resume development."

+Potential future

+In March 2026, producer Shingo Izumi stated that, although there are no current plans for a Mega Man Legends collection, it could be a possibility in the future.